LukDrey/eDNA_teaching_2023/README.md

 ```

-  20. How many taxa do the different splits contain?
+> :memo: **Question 20:** How many taxa do the different splits contain?
 Make a little table.

 # 10. Analysis of library sizes